huahaiy/xia/README.md

   credentials
 - the local web UI uses a local session secret and local-origin checks
 - Xia is designed around online work, not arbitrary local file access
+- explicit user uploads and imports are supported, but Xia still does not give tools ambient access to your host file system

 ## More Documentation